Baby boom: Russia

-Post-Soviet baby boom

 The number of annual Russian births hit a low in the 1990s and early 2000s, following the collapse of the Soviet Union and the 1998 financial crisis.
 However, the following years saw the birth rate rise rapidly.
 By 2012, the number of births outnumbered deaths for the first time since the Soviet Union.
 To many Russians, this was not only a sign of economic prosperity, but also a recovery from the poverty and social decline following the downfall of the Soviet Union.

 Ukraine

-First baby boom

 A population pyramid of Ukraine, before the Russian Invasion of Ukraine.

-From the ages 5-15, there appears to be a significant swell in people, which is likely due to the baby boom observed in the mid-2000s to the mid-2010s, similar to Russia.
+From the ages 5–15, there appears to be a significant swell in people, which is likely due to the baby boom observed in the mid-2000s to the mid-2010s, similar to Russia.

 After the fall of the Soviet Union in 1991, the Ukrainian birth rate reached a low of 1.14 births per women in 2003.
 Following the Orange Revolution, the total fertility rate gradually elevated, eventually to a peak of 1.49 births per women in 2014.
 However, this did not last, as the birth rate rapidly diminished following the Invasion of Crimea in 2014.

-Possible second baby boom

-Probably due to the ongoing Russian Invasion of Ukraine, the birth rate in Ukraine has declined significantly in 2022, down to 1.2-1.3 per woman.
-Despite this, there could very well be a baby boom after the war ends, with the fertility rate projecting to reach 1.60 births per women by 2030.
-However, the millions of refugees and emigrants fleeing since the Russian Invasion will keep the overall population falling short of what it was before the war for at least a few decades, despite the baby boom.

 United States

-United States birth rate (births per 1000 population per year).
-The United States Census Bureau defines the demographic birth boom as between 1946 and 1964 (red).
+The baby boom birth years from the mid 1940s through the mid 1960s extended an early-1940s increase in live births following lows in the Great Depression.

 The term "baby boom" is often used to refer specifically to the post–World War II (1946–1964) baby boom in the United States and Europe.
 In the US the number of annual births exceeded 2 per 100 women (or approximately 1% of the total population size).
 An estimated 78.3 million Americans were born during this period.

 Since the beginning of the 20th century there were several baby booms: